y-k-e-s/y-k-e-s/README.md

 I hope I can truthfully say that I'm acquainted with core Java at some decent (but quite basic) level.
 To check that you can take a look at my public repositories:

-:point_right: [LiBook](https://github.com/y-k-e-s/LiBook) was writen after 3 month of learning, so dont be too harsh
+:point_right: [LiBook](https://github.com/y-k-e-s/LiBook) was writen after 3 month of learning, so dont be too harsh.

-:point_right: [MVCbookstore](https://github.com/y-k-e-s/MVCbookstore) is a little bit more advanced (due to use of Spring, Hibernate etc)
+:point_right: [MVCbookstore](https://github.com/y-k-e-s/MVCbookstore) is a little bit more advanced (due to use of Spring, Hibernate etc).

 Right now I'm focusing on functional programing in Java.